Quebecca/qc_comments/README.md

 ### Form Controls
 #### Recaptcha
 By default, the recaptcha control is disabled, you can enable it by using the Typoscript configuration :

-    plugin.commentsForm {
+    plugin.tx_qccomments {
         settings {
             recaptcha {
                 // enabled = 1, disabled = 0
                 enabled = 1
                 // Your recpatcha site key
                 sitekey =
             }
         }
     }